Windows81/Traitify-Images/README.md

 # Traitify Images

 I applied to Taco Bell in January 2025.
 I was given an assessment to complete where different pictures show up (each with a label).
-And then I could answer with whether each matches my personality or now.
+And then I could answer with whether each matches my personality or not.
 The image associations are interesting and humourous.
 That's why I posted them here.

 ---